id8lab/jupyter_lab1/README.md

         pip install stemgraphic
         pip install statutils
         pip install vega_datasets

+If you are working your own laptop or PC: put the .py files in the same directory as your notebooks and install the 'pip' files on your machine.

 WARNING: The cells that use 'vgplot' will not work for you: they need a change
 	 in the python module vega3 which I can make on my laptop.